bartul9/Magic-the-gathering/README.md

 more information about it, I also can remove cards from favorites if I want to.

 I made an app in HTML, CSS and JavaScript two and a half months after I started to learn programming.
 I still want to start to learn backend, so more users can use it to look up the cards and use favorite cards.
-I also plan to add options, so the user can create card sets, and to search card by name, witch I didn't do now, because UI would too cluttered.
+I also plan to add options, so the user can create card sets, and to search card by name, witch I didn't do now, because UI would be too cluttered.
 I manage those things later, when I learn enough backend, so I can make it fully working for other people, so they can make ACC and then do all things with cards that they want to do.

 Building this app was a great experience.
 For the first time I saw how much you can do with JavaScript and I really loved it.